DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.units.getReadableName(unit)``

-  Returns a string that includes the language name of the unit (if any), the race of the unit, and any syndrome-given descriptions (such as "necromancer").
+  Returns a string that includes the language name of the unit (if any), the race of the unit, whether it is trained for war or hunting, and any syndrome-given descriptions (such as "necromancer").

 * ``dfhack.units.getStressCategory(unit)``